JustUzair/Pumpkin-Protocol-V2/readme.md

 #### 3. Take a look at your contracts

-1. If you are not redirected already, you should be on the "view-tokens" page.
-If not, you can click "My Tokens".
-You should see your newly created tokens there, if not try giving your browser a refresh.
+1. If you are not redirected already, you should be on the "tokens" page and be able to view, interact with and share your tokens with others.
+If not, you can click "View All Indexes" on the home page.
+You should see your newly created tokens there, if not try giving your browser window a refresh.

 #### 4. Try Issuing Tokens

-1. Select oyur index token or token address shared with you to view its composition, <br/>
+1. Select your index token or token address shared with you to view its composition, <br/>
-2. Approve the spending of underlying tokens.
-Accept all transactions (will be 1-5 transactions) based on the number of underlying tokens that compose your index.<br/>
+2. Approve the spending of underlying / utility tokens.
+Accept all transactions (will be between 1-5 transactions) based on the number of underlying tokens that compose your index.<br/>
 3. Click "Issue Tokens" to get the index token in exchange for the underlying tokens.<br/>
-4. Upon successful tx, you will have received your index on your wallet address
+4. Upon successful Tx, you will have received your index on your wallet address

 #### 5. Try Claiming Streaming Fee

 1. Issue an index token on two or more different addresses <br/>
 2. Click the "Claim Fee" Button. <br/>
 3. Paste the index token address into the field <br/>
 4. Click the "Claim Fee" button to confirm taking the streaming fee.
-There should be 1% tokens burned from all wallets and 1% minted to the creator's address.
+There should be 1% tokens burned from all wallets that hold that index and 1% minted to the index creator's address.

 #### 6. Try Redeeming Tokens